All Episodes

 Not because I'm saying anything, because he is.

-If he wants to campaign on closing Guantanamo Bay, if he wants to campaign on punishing the oil companies, and then if he loses the presidential election, that will be why.
+And if he wants to campaign on global warming to where he's indistinguishable from Obama and Hillary or Al Gore, if he wants to campaign on closing Guantanamo Bay, if he wants to campaign on punishing the oil companies, and then if he loses the presidential election, that will be why.

 I assure you that if McCain wins, he will say it was because of him and his agenda.

-You can't say, he can't say if he wins it's because of him, but if he loses, it's because of me.
+You can't say he can't say if he wins, it's because of him, but if he loses, it's because of me.

 Here's the thing.

-Need that in a blood oath.
+We need that in a blood oath.

 To us, to his supporters, to his base, Republicans.

-But there is this, you know, problem.
+But there is this problem.

 The Democrats may expand their majorities in the House and the Senate.